 - Fan Disservice: Eustachia mostly naked, but also dismembered and eviscerated.
 Ew.
 That's even before Cochlea starts stapling her guts back together... and getting all the bits in the wrong order.

 - No Plot?
 No Problem!: The author has stated that the Cochlea & Eustachia storyline will be "completely unencumbered by tempo, character development, plot, or logic."

 - Mind Screw: Trying to figure out where the story is going, or even if there is a plot.
 (FWIW, the author claims there isn't.)

 - Recursive Reality: Certain objects inside the building, including one of the heroines, contain entire living rooms—complete with furniture and occupants.

 - Squick: See Fan Disservice above.

-- Surrealism: The building being explored by the female protagonists is filled with random objects, and has... unusual spatial properties.
+- Surrealism: The building being explored by the female protagonists is filled with random (and usually very strange) objects, and has... unusual spatial properties.